 We earn a commission for products purchased through some links in this article.

-For a cupcake with a difference why not make these delicious rhubarb and ginger cakes topped with beautiful lilac cream cheese frosting?
+For a cupcake with a difference why not make these delicious rhubarb and ginger cupcakes?
+Top with a beautiful lilac cream cheese frosting before serving.
+The sticky rhubarb and punchy ginger flavour pair perfectly together.

 - For the cakes